rpidproject/puppet/README.md

 6. run `script/puppify <your forked github repo> <elastic ip> rpid`

 #### Local Server: Bootstrap a non AWS server
-5. Be usre to edit the data/common.yaml in your cloned fork of the puppet repo to supply your prefix and Server IP Address and commit and push these changes to GitHub (see step 4 under "Step 2 Personalize the Repository" above)
+5. Be sure to edit the data/common.yaml in your cloned fork of the puppet repo to supply your prefix and Server IP Address and commit and push these changes to GitHub (see step 4 under "Step 2 Personalize the Repository" above)
 6. scp the bootstrap script to your server, under a user with sudo access
     ```
      scp scripts/bootstrap.sh user@host:/tmp